UoB-COMSM0166/2025-group-30/README.md

 | Speed boot         |   <img src="docs/assets/speed-boot.webp" width="50" style="vertical-align: middle;">   | Increase player's speed temporarily.                                      |

 # 4. Requirements

+Requirements engineering (RE) is a crucial component of software development, as the success of a project heavily relies on how accurately its requirements are identified during this phase [[1]](#12-references).
+Unlike traditional development models, where RE is typically confined to the early stages, agile development views RE as an ongoing process throughout the entire development cycle, with continuous refinement and adaptation as the project progresses [[2]](#12-references).

 ## Ideation Process